deviceTRUST/demo-box/README.md

 ## License

-A valid license is required and needs to be added to the configuration before you can use the Demo-Box.
-Feel free to use your existing customer or NFR license.
-If you do not have a license you can use here, [check out our community program](https://devicetrust.com/community) or [request an evaluation license](https://devicetrust.com/test-the-software) on our website.
+A valid license needs to be added to the configuration before you can start using the Demo-Box.
+Feel free to utilize your existing customer or NFR license.
+If you do not have a license available, [check out our community program](https://devicetrust.com/community) or [request an evaluation license](https://devicetrust.com/test-the-software) on our website.

 | **Element** | **Screenshot** |
 | ----------- | -------------- |